lasalvavida/jinn-db/README.md

 ![jinn-db](images/jinn-db-title.png)

-A pure javascript, persistent key-value store for Node.js that supports out-of-core data access.
+### JinnDb is a persistent key-value store for Node.js that supports out-of-core data access with no native dependencies.

 ## About
 ### What can Jinn do for me?